MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 ---
 title: Storage Firmware Update (SFU) Driver
-description: Provides implementation details for the Storage Firmware Update (SFU) driver. ms.date: 06/20/2024
+description: Provides implementation details for the Storage Firmware Update (SFU) driver. ms.date: 08/27/2024
 ---

 # Storage Firmware Update (SFU) driver

 Updating firmware for NVMe storage drives has relied on hardware vendors to create firmware update applications that utilize specific [firmware update IOCTLs](/windows/win32/fileio/working-with-nvme-devices#dont-update-firmware-through-the-pass-through-mechanism) introduced in Windows 10.
 These applications are typically distributed outside of the Windows Update (WU) pipeline.
 End users need to determine which storage disks are in their device, obtain the correct storage drive firmware utility from a manufacturer's website, and manually download and install the updates.

 Additionally, devices running [Windows 10 in S mode](https://www.microsoft.com/windows/s-mode), are in an enhanced security configuration that only allows users to run Microsoft-verified applications, therefore vendor utilities may fail to update drive firmware.
-This manual process results in low adoption of firmware updates, increases support costs and customer satisfaction issues for hardware manufacturers.
+This manual process results in low adoption of firmware updates, increases support costs, and customer satisfaction issues for hardware manufacturers.

 > [!NOTE]
 > Windows 10 in S mode works exclusively with apps from the Microsoft Store within Windows and accessories that are compatible with Windows 10 in S mode.
 A one-way switch out of S mode is available.
 Learn more at [windows.com/SmodeFAQ](https://support.microsoft.com/help/4020089).

 [Updating device firmware using Windows Update (WU)](../install/updating-device-firmware-using-windows-update.md) service using a driver-based solution is available to hardware vendors and requires them to either add firmware update logic and payload to an existing function driver or provide a separate firmware update driver and package.
-This results in duplicative work across hardware partners and increases the overall servicing costs of storage drives.
+This scenario results in duplicative work across hardware partners and increases the overall servicing costs of storage drives.
 For more information about Universal drivers, see [Using a Universal INF File](../install/using-a-universal-inf-file.md).

 Utilizing the Windows 10, version 2004 (OS build 19041.488 or higher) it's possible to update NVMe drive firmware using a Microsoft-supplied driver and a hardware vendor supplied firmware update package.
 This solution can be distributed via Windows Update to targeted drives and devices using [Computer Hardware IDs (CHIDs)](../install/specifying-hardware-ids-for-a-computer.md).